JokingPhantom/tp2notes/README.md

 - Unholy Aura is dead since tastes are dead
 - Fire Armor is used to absorb the rare shield piercing damage from fire (unverified, division shield may be sufficient to survive)
 - Extinguish is in testing.
 Could be a small supplement to clear speed.
+- Light is the worst element in terms of clearspeed due to 1 sec invulnerability.
+Dark is similar due to its invis.
+- Earth can end runs via a badly timed stun.
+- Water is also bad for clearspeed, but it's only 4th in comparison to the previously listed 3 elements to disable.

 # Benchmark Stats

 #### Test run #1
 Region 15 Chaos
+Module Level 41

 270 minutes acceleration prep